Dancing with the Stars (American TV series) season 9: Week 5

-Each couple performed either the Argentine tango or paso doble, plus a group hustle.
+Each couple performed either the Argentine tango or the paso doble, plus a group hustle.
 Couples are listed in the order they performed.

 Maksim Chmerkovskiy performed with Joanna Krupa, because Derek Hough was out with the flu.
 Additionally, Kelly Osbourne was taken to the hospital with a foot injury sustained during her routine.

 Week 6

 Each couple performed either the jitterbug or waltz, as well as a mambo relay.
 After the lowest-scoring couple was eliminated, the other two couples in the bottom three competed against each other in a dance-off to determine which would also be eliminated.
 Couples are listed in the order they performed.

 Week 7

 Each couple performed one unlearned dance, and either a team paso doble or team tango.
 After the lowest-scoring couple was eliminated, the other two couples in the bottom three competed against each other in a dance-off to determine which would also be eliminated.
 Couples are listed in the order they performed.

-Anna Trebunskaya performed with Mark Dacascos, because Lacey Schwimmer was also sidelined by illness.
+Anna Trebunskaya performed with Mark Dacascos, because Lacey Schwimmer was also out with an illness.